caestradaa/covid_fatality_in_Col/README.md

 - It was found that during the first 3 months after the start of vaccination (02-2021), there is no significant change that indicates a decrease in the fatality rate, however, from 05-2021 there is a notable decrease.
 It is much more evident in advanced age groups since they were a priority in the country's vaccination scheme.

 ## Problem statement
 This project seeks to have a deeper knowledge of the behaviour of the pandemic in Colombia and to know specifically if the vaccination process is being effective or not.
-If it is, to what extent, and also, what is the trend in the future according to the rate of vaccination rithm and the rate of infections.
+If it is, to what extent, and also, what is the trend in the future according to the rate of vaccination and the rate of infections.
 <!---This pandemic has put us to the test as humanity, exposing the fragility of our economic systems, however, it has also been a trigger to reflect on our consumer lifestyle and accelerate the transformation towards new, more sustainable production models.-->

-### Some questions to answer
+#### Some questions to answer:
 - What proportion of the total population and infected population has died from Covid-19?
 - How many vaccine doses have been administered to date?
 How many people have received at least one dose?
 How many are fully vaccinated?
 - How has the Covid-19 fatality rate evolved from the start of the pandemic until today?